veltzer/demos-devops-terraform/exercises/basic/11_app_in_aws/exercise.md

 This particular example is defining the default provider for this module or terraform project with a region of us-west-1, but an alternate provider that can then be passed to the example module.

-OK, back to our main exercise though, as soon as you're done with your `init` command, we can move the acutal apply:
+OK, back to our main exercise though, as soon as you're done with your `init` command, we can move the actual apply:

 ```bash
 terraform apply